Treatment for Kidney Stones in St. Petersburg, FL

 When kidney stones are caused by overactive parathyroid glands, (located on the four corners of your thyroid gland) the cause is most often a small benign tumor in one of the glands.
 To correct this condition a Dr. Diner can surgically remove the tumor.

-To request an appointment with Dr. Eric Diner for kidney stone treatment, contact our office in St. Petersburg, FL by calling (727) 824-7146.
+To request an appointment with Dr. Eric Diner for kidney stone treatment, contact our office in St. Petersburg, Florida by calling (727) 824-7146.